Ushba

 Ushba (უშბა) is one of the most notable peaks of the Caucasus Mountains.
 It is located in the Svaneti region of Georgia, just south of the border with the Kabardino-Balkaria region of Russia.
 Although it does not rank in the 10 highest peaks of the range, Ushba is known as the "Matterhorn of the Caucasus" for its picturesque, spire-shaped double summit.
 Ushba is considered by many climbers as the most difficult ascent in the Caucasus.

 In Georgian mythology, Ushba was thought to be the home of the hunting goddess Dali.

 Geography

 Ushba's south summit is slightly higher than its north summit, which has an elevation of 4690 m.
+Although the length of the so-called “Ushba Traverse” route varies between 1,500 and 2,000 meters due to the complexity of the terrain and the descent to the saddle, the straight-line horizontal (geometric) distance between the summits is 636.9 meters.
 The north summit was first climbed in 1888 by John Garforth Cokklin and Ulrich Almer, while the south summit saw its first ascent in 1903 by a German-Swiss-Austrian expedition led by Willi Rickmer Rickmers.

 Ushba's north summit is more accessible than the south summit: the standard route, the Northeast Ridge, ascends from the Russian side of the range to a high plateau and thence to the summit.
 (Hence a summit ascent on this route technically involves crossing the border.)
 The route is graded French AD+ or Russian 4a.
 Routes on the south summit, from the Georgian side, include two routes graded French ED.